lidofinance/lido-oracle/tests/README.md

 They are useful when you do not need to change response data for testing.
 In case if you need to test something with using specific responses, you can mock it directly using `add_mock` function from `MockProvider`.

+To run tests with a coverage report, run `pytest --cov=src tests` in the root directory of the repository.

 ## TODOS
 - [ ] run tests marked with possible_integration as a part of integration tests with a real providers